 - An individual who was admitted to a program but did not enroll within three semesters (including semester of admission); or

 New recommendation letters are generally required for students who are applying to a different program at MSU or reapplying to a program from which they have previously been rejected.
 Programs may wave the requirement for new letters of recommendation if desired.
-In this case, Graduate Coordinators may request by e-mail that the Office of the Graduate School waive the requirement for new recommendation letters.
+In this case, graduate coordinators may request that the Graduate School waive the requirement for new recommendation letters.

-Applicants must also request any required test scores be sent to the Office of the Graduate School (TOEFL, GRE, GMAT, etc.) electronically.
+Applicants must also request any required test scores be sent to the Graduate School electronically.
 Additional information on TOEFL/IELTS requirements is presented in the English language Test Scores Requirements section.

 It is the applicant's responsibility to ensure that all supporting materials are received.
-The Office of the Graduate School requires applicants to use the online application process.
-All required materials not submitted electronically must be mailed to the following address.
+The Graduate School requires applicants to use the online application process.
+All required materials not submitted electronically must be mailed to the following address:

 Mississippi State University